 Soon we start seeing how we can get to the next plateau and plot the next stage our of journey.
 And as we start to make these small changes to move us to the next stage in the maturity model, we use that model simultaneously to keep ourselves honest and to show our progress.
 Have we reached that plateau where we can let off the pressure and look around or are we still on the ascent where we need to keep our nose to the grindstone and our eye on the prize?
 If we have concrete descriptions of what life looks like in the next stage of progress, we know what our target is and when we have arrived.

 There is a lot more to discuss around maturity models.
-Maturity models and frameworks are themselves a dime a dozen: CALMS, Gartner, and CA to name a few.
-Each model tracks different types of capabilities and levels, and they envision different structures of the organization and different definitions of DevOps itself.
-The questions pile up as we dive deeper into them.
+Therefore, maturity models and frameworks are themselves a dime a dozen: CALMS, Gartner, and CA to name a few.
+Additionally, each model tracks different types of capabilities and levels, and they envision different structures of the organization and different definitions of DevOps itself.
+However, the questions pile up as we dive deeper into them.
 What capabilities are the key pillars of DevOps?
 What levels should we use?
-Can our model change over time as we learn more about our needs or is it important that the model stay constant even as we change?
+Can our model change over time as we learn more about our needs?
+Similarly, is it important that the model stay constant even as we change?
 Can we pick particular capabilities and leave others by the wayside?
 Do we need an organizing principle like a framework or can we make progress organically?